bpkg/bpkg/README.md

   "scripts": ["script.sh"]
 ```

-## best practices
+## Packaging best practices

+These are guidelines that we strongly encourage developers to follow.

-### package exports
+### Package exports

-Its nice to have a bash package that can be used in the terminal and
-also be invoked as a command line function.
-To achieve this the
-exporting of your functionality *should* follow this pattern:
+It's nice to have a bash package that can be used in the terminal and also be invoked as a command line function.
+To achieve this the exporting of your functionality *should* follow this pattern:

 ```sh
 if [[ ${BASH_SOURCE[0]} != $0 ]]; then